MATRIX30/simple_shell/README.md

 The project was completed using Betty linter, shell and C language

-This project is a simple implementation of a UNIX command line shell written in C. It provides basic functionality such as executing commands, handling input/output redirection and managing pipelines.
+This project is a simple implementation of a UNIX command line shell written in the C language.
+It provides basic functionality such as executing commands, handling input/output redirection and managing pipelines.

 The shell works in both interactive and non-interactive mode.